Ty Coryton Home

 With our home located on the same site as the school, Ty Coryton offers a wide range of learning and living options.
 Accommodation can be offered on a part-time or full time basis.
 We offer weekly boarding where children can return home every weekend, a term-time only option or a full time 52 week living arrangement.

-Our large spacious home at Ty Coryton is a series of six flats.
-The flats are bright and spacious, each with a large lounge, a kitchen and dining area, so plenty of communal space for spending time with friends, and each with bedrooms for four or five children.
-Children are encouraged to get creative and put their personal stamp on their own space, bringing as much or as little from their home as they like.
+Our spacious home at Ty Coryton is a series of flats.
+The flats are bright and open, each with a large lounge, a kitchen and dining area, so there is plenty of communal space for spending time with friends.
+Each child has their own bedroom and they are encouraged to get creative and put their personal stamp on their own space, bringing as much or as little from their home as they like.

-At Ty Coryton children are supported to socialise and meet lifelong friends in a safe and nurturing environment where children have access to a peer group, where they can learn, make mistakes, practice and ultimately succeed.
+At Ty Coryton children are supported to socialise and make lifelong friends in a safe and nurturing environment.
+Residents have access to a peer group, where they can learn, make mistakes, practice and ultimately succeed.

-Located close to Whitchurch Village, and just minutes from Castell Coch and the Taff Trail, we are also close to Cardiff’s vibrant city centre, where there is a wealth of after-school options for our children here.
+Located close to Whitchurch Village, and just minutes from Castell Coch and the Taff Trail, the home is close to Cardiff’s vibrant city centre, where there is a wealth of after-school options for our children.

 40 or 52 Week Term